was1509/Earthquakes/README.md

 iOS application that provides live data of Earthquakes and allows the user to donate either by travelling to the location or sending money through Apple Pay.

 ## Running Quake.swift
-- To run Quake.swift, preferred XCode version: XCode 13.0+
+- To run Quake.swift, preferred XCode version: XCode 13.0 or above.
 ## Reference
 - https://developer.apple.com/tutorials/app-dev-training/
 - https://developer.apple.com/documentation/mapkit/